2013 Muzaffarnagar riots: Jauli Canal Incident

-Even with the curfew and use of army the clashes continued for the next three days, with casualties increasing to 43 by 12 September 2013.
-A state home department official said that 38 people died in Muzaffarnagar, 3 in Baghpat, and one each in Saharanpur and Meerut.
+Even with the curfew and the deployment of the army, the clashes continued for the next three days, with casualties increasing to 62 by 12 September 2013.
+A state home department official said that 62 people died in Muzaffarnagar, 9 each in Baghpat and Ghaziabad, and five each in Saharanpur and Meerut, two each in Bijnor and Shamli.

 Sexual violence

 The first case of gang-rape was registered in the aftermath of the riots from the village of Fugana in Jogiya Kheda.
 Later two more cases of rape were registered in October.
-It was reported on 15 November 2013 that a total of 13 rape and sexual harassment cases were registered over the past two months of rioting and the report named 111 people in the incidents but no arrests had been made until then.
+It was reported on 15 November 2013 that a total of 13 rape and sexual harassment cases were registered over the past two months of rioting and the report named 111 people in the incidents but no arrests had been made by that point.

 Aftermath

 Mahapanchayat in Sardhana

 A Mahapanchayat (grand council) of 40 villages was held in Khera, Sardhana on 29 September 2013 to protest against the Uttar Pradesh government charging the local BJP MLA Sangeet Singh Som under the National Security Act.
 The crowd became violent when the police began to brandish sticks.
 The situation turned tense when a rumour spread that a youth injured in police action had died.
 Crowd set fire police jeeps and other vehicles.